ashutosh-mishra4/kombai-blog/content/posts/figma to code/figma to css grids and layouts/index.md

 **Grid-based Structure**: CSS Grid provides a comprehensive grid-based structure that allows for the precise placement of elements.
 It enables designers to create complex, multi-dimensional layouts without resorting to complicated workarounds.

-**Responsive Design**: CSS Grid excels in creating responsive layouts.
-By utilizing media queries and adjusting grid properties, designers can achieve fluid and adaptive designs that seamlessly adapt to different screen sizes and orientations.

 **Simplified Code Structure**: CSS Grid eliminates the need for excessive nesting and positioning hacks.
 The grid-based approach provides a clean and intuitive structure, making the code more maintainable, readable, and scalable.

 **Fine-grained Control**: CSS Grid offers precise control over both rows and columns.
 Designers can define the exact dimensions and positioning of grid items, enabling pixel-perfect layouts and alignment.